EthanThatOneKid/zocomputer-3ds/README.md

 - A fallback prompt for entering an API key before QR generation
 - Playwright browser tests that verify the chat lock, QR flow, and URL key hydration

+## Setup (3DS)

+1. Get a Zo access token from <https://zo.computer> (your account settings).
+New to Zo?
+[Create a free account with $10 in AI credit](https://zo-computer.cello.so/fFG5xDTfXhY).
+2. Open <http://zocomputer-3ds.etok.me/> on any device with a browser
+3. Paste your API key into the prompt to generate a QR code
+4. Open the 3DS Camera app and scan the QR code and it opens <http://zocomputer-3ds.etok.me/> in the 3DS browser
+5. The key is stored locally so future visits skip the prompt

 ## Testing

 ```bash